Etale and crystalline companions, II: Background on algebraic stacks

 \begin{remark} Note that the definition of the full moduli stack of curves in \stacktag{0DMJ} requires consideration of families of curves in which the total space is an algebraic space rather than a scheme; this does not change anything over the spectrum of an artinian local ring or a noetherian complete local ring \stacktag{0AE7}, but does make a difference over a more general base \stacktag{0D5D}.

-However, this discrepancy does not arise for stable curve fibrations: if $S$ is a scheme and $f: Y \to S$ is a stable $n$-pointed genus-$g$ fibration in the category of algebraic spaces, then $Y$ is a scheme.
+However, this discrepancy does not arise for smooth curve fibrations: if $S$ is a scheme and $f\colon Y \to S$ is a smooth $n$-pointed genus-$g$ fibration in the category of algebraic spaces, then $Y$ is a scheme.
 That is because the hypotheses ensure that the relative canonical bundle (for the logarithmic structure defined by $s_1,\dots,s_n$) is ample, so we may realize $Y$ as a closed subscheme of a particular projective bundle over $S$ (compare \stacktag{0E6F}). \end{remark}

-In the language of stacks, the Deligne--Mumford stable reduction theorem takes the following form. \begin{prop} The stack $\overline{M}_{g,n}$ is a smooth proper DM stack over $\ZZ$.
-The stack $M_{g,n}$ is a dense open substack, so it is a smooth separated DM stack over $\ZZ$. \end{prop} \begin{proof} In the case $n=0$ this is \stacktag{0E9C}; the general case is similar. \end{proof}
+\begin{prop} The category $M_{g,n}$ is a smooth separated DM stack over $\ZZ$. \end{prop} \begin{proof} In the case $n=0$ this is included in \stacktag{0E9C}.
+The general case follows by induction on $n$ because the morphism $M_{g,n+1} \to M_{g,n}$ that forgets the last marked point is representable and smooth (it is the universal curve over $M_{g,n}$ with the marked sections removed). \end{proof}